Study Looks at Wide-Ranging Effects of Cocaine on the Cardiovascular System

 Looking ahead, the authors allude to further research needed on the behavioral influence of cocaine on patient outcomes.
 They also point out concerning new data showing an increasing prevalence of cocaine abuse in teens and children, which might pose even greater issues with treatment.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, Acute Heart Failure, Pulmonary Hypertension, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Hypertension, Smoking
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, Acute Heart Failure, Pulmonary Hypertension, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Hypertension, Smoking

 Keywords: Adolescent, Angina, Unstable, Angioplasty, Arrhythmias, Cardiac, Body Temperature, Cardiomyopathies, Cardiovascular System, Chest Pain, Cocaine, Cocaine-Related Disorders, Coronary Angiography, Coronary Artery Disease, Echocardiography, Emergency Service, Hospital, Heart Failure, Hypertension, Hypertension, Pulmonary, Infarction, Lung Injury, Myocardial Infarction, Myocardial Infarction, Oxygen, Referral and Consultation, Smoking, Stents, Stroke, Tomography